Chart Color Schemes

 Employment

 Newborough has a diverse workforce with both white and blue collar jobs, with essential services well represented.
-The unemployment rate in June 2025 was 6.2%, according to AreaSearch's aggregation of statistical area data.
+The unemployment rate in Newborough is 5.6%, with an estimated employment growth of 4.9% over the past year (AreaSearch data).

-As of this date, 2,959 residents were employed while the unemployment rate was 2.5% higher than Rest of Vic.'s rate of 3.8%.
-Workforce participation in Newborough was somewhat lower at 52.5%, compared to Rest of Vic.'s 57.4%.
-Leading employment industries included health care & social assistance, construction, and retail trade.
-The area had a particularly strong specialization in electricity, gas, water & waste services, with an employment share 4.3 times the regional level.
+As of September 2025, 3,040 residents are employed, while the unemployment rate is 1.9% higher than Rest of Vic.'s rate of 3.8%.
+Workforce participation in Newborough is lower at 52.5%, compared to Rest of Vic.'s 57.4%.
+The dominant employment sectors include health care & social assistance, construction, and retail trade.
+The area specializes in electricity, gas, water & waste services with an employment share four times the regional level (4.3% vs 1%).

 Frequently Asked Questions - Employment